RishabbSingh/Develop-Automated-FastAPI-K8s-Deployment/README.md

   <img src="./assets/cover.png" alt="screenshot" />
 </div>

-Below is a step-by-step documentation on how we have Develop and deployed the automatice K8s Deployment using FastAPI, including setting up a service account, defining roles, and creating a role binding for automatic deployment creation.
+Below is a step-by-step documentation on how we have Develop and deployed the automatice K8s Deployment using FastAPI, including setting up a service account, defining roles, and creating a role binding for automatic deployment.

-## Documentation for Task 2

 ### Prerequisites